Contents

 These two answer “how much, and how did it get there?” for one account at a time.

-read.balance(account) returns the account's current balance as an Amount.
-It's a stored running total, so it's a single O(1) read rather than a re-sum over the account's whole history.
-Pass an account reference built from a helper like spendable, earned, or promo:
+read.balance(account) returns the account’s current balance as an Amount.
+It’s a stored running total, so it’s a single O(1) read rather than a re-sum over the account’s whole history.
+Pass an account reference built from a helper like spendable, earned, or promo.
+One exception to “single”: with platform sharding on, a bare sharded account reads as the sum over its shard rows — one row per shard, still no history walk:

-const balance = await economy.read.balance(earned("usr_seller"));
+const balance = await economy.read.balance(earned('usr_seller'));

 // → { currency: "CREDIT", minor: 1200n }

-const page = await economy.read.statement(spendable("usr_a1"), {
+const page = await economy.read.statement(spendable('usr_a1'), {

 from: 0,